Dividend investing is about owning businesses that will pay you.

 – John Maynard Keynes

 Common Sense Idea: If a stock you own reduces its dividend, it is paying you less over time instead of more.
 This is the opposite of what should happen.
-You must admit the business has lost its safety and reinvest the proceeds of the sale into a more stable business.
+You must admit the business has lost its competitive advantage and reinvest the proceeds of the sale into a more stable business.

 Financial Rule: Sell when the dividend payment is reduced or eliminated.